ar-visions/gltf/README.md

 ```
 this loads `orbiter.gltf` into a fully resolved `Model` class with access to nodes, skins, meshes, materials, etc.

-for more information, check out orbiter & trinity's use of this data; there we use a Vulkan subsystem.
+for more information, check out orbiter & trinity's use of this object; there we use a Vulkan subsystem to render this model.

+whatever object we define, we may serialize in and out of json.
+'Model' is simply one case of this

+A-type is a general object model capable of being a very node-like experience for C.  it is a meta
+object model capable of high performance reflection in C, and uniquely capable of modern development.

 ### 📦 building (identical for all C-based, A-type libraries)